Bishop Schuckardt - Were His Holy Orders Valid?

 Trela states that Brown was the editor of the North American Old Roman Catholic Church publication “The Augustinian” in 1969, which wars against what had been peddled in Francis Schuckardt's group, namely that Brown joined the NAORCC only to preserve episcopal Holy Orders for the traditional Catholic Church.
 He was clearly more involved with them than that.

 But the fact that there is essentially no information about Brown challenges moral certitude itself.
 How is one to prove validity of Orders in the absence of evidence?
 The fact that he was satisfactorily examined by some members of Francis Schuckardt's group in the past is not sufficient.
 Rational people don't accept claims of validity of Orders based solely on an internal investigation conducted by the interested parties.
 Some visible and tangible proof is required.
-It is Church doctrine that the Church is a visible society and that her ministers are visibly chosen.
+It is a Church doctrine that the Church is a visible society and that her ministers are visibly chosen.
 Proof of the validity of Holy Orders needs to meet this standard.
+Brown fails to meet this standard.

 6. Francis Schuckardt.
-While certainly baptized a Catholic, both his ordination and consecration by the doubtfully valid as they both came from Daniel Brown, who Orders are doubtfully valid.
+While certainly baptized a Catholic, both his ordination and consecration were doubtfully valid as they both came from Daniel Brown, whose own Orders, as we have jut seen, were doubtfully valid as well.

-I know the arguments that claim this process would not have affected validity and I think that the arguments, on their face, have some merit ; nevertheless, there is no theological support or historical precedent for this whatsoever!
+I know the arguments that claim this process would not have affected validity and I think that the arguments, on their face, have some merit; nevertheless, there is no theological support or historical precedent for this whatsoever!
 It's a novelty, and novelties militate against moral certitude.
-The Church exists and functions based upon that which has been divinely revealed, not the opinions of unqualified individuals who have a personal stake in the outcome.
+The Church exists and functions upon that which has been divinely revealed, not the opinions of unqualified individuals who have a personal stake in the matter.
 To behave otherwise identifies one as a Protestant, not as a Catholic.
+[2]

 And perhaps of even greater importance is the fact that even certainly validly consecrated bishops in possession of certainly ordinary jurisdiction (both absent here) may not introduce new theology in their diocese or anywhere else.
-The Church's infallible Mark of Unity forbids it.
+Both Church doctrine and Church law absolutely forbid it.
 Only the Church Universal can do that.
-Any "bishop" denying this exclusive prerogative of the Church, whether by word or deed, makes himself yet just another one of the 43,000 plus christian sects in the world who have separated themselves from the Catholic Church.
+Any "bishop" denying this exclusive prerogative of the Church, whether by word or deed, makes himself yet just another one of the 43,000 plus christian sects in the world who have separated themselves from the Catholic Church by usurping Church authority and doing their own thing.

 Conclusion

 If the case against moral certitude that confronts us simply rested upon a single issue, such as a single doubtful baptism, careful research might be able to overcome that possible impediment.
 But here we are not dealing with a single impediment, but rather we have layer upon layer upon layer of doubt: multiple doubtful Orders and multiple doubtful Baptisms.
-This is further complicated by lack of historical evidence as well as the fact that we are dealing with a group of miscreant actors and a consecration novelty (regarding Andrew Jacobs and I).
+This is further complicated by lack of historical evidence as well as the fact that we are dealing with a 100 years worth of miscreant actors and ultimately a consecration novelty (regarding Andrew Jacobs and me).
 There is no doubt whatsoever that moral certitude is lacking here.
+Every objective person who has looked into this has come to the same conclusion.

 Bishop Joseph Marie